 - Softer Mammogram Provider (Mammo Pads)

-Our Snowflake Outpatient Imaging Center located Snowflake, Arizona also offers many of the same women’s imaging services.
+All of our technologists and radiologists are registered and board certified.
+We are also ACR/FDA accredited.
+Our Snowflake Outpatient Imaging Center, located Snowflake, Arizona also offers many of the same women’s imaging services.

 MRI of the Breast